 - the proposed grantee, and the public.

 The applicants for mining leases (and some other tenement application types) must negotiate in good faith with a view to obtaining the agreement of each of the native title parties affected by the proposed grant of the tenement to the doing of the act or the doing of the act subject to conditions .
-DMP is also a negotiating party on behalf of the State.
+DMIRS is also a negotiating party on behalf of the State.

 If agreement is reached it is likely to include heritage protection protocols and other benefits depending on the type of applicant (corporate or individual) and the extent of the project.

 If the parties are unable to reach an agreement within the statutory six month minimum period of the original notice, any party may apply to the NNTT for a final determination as to whether the proposal may proceed and only if parties are able to demonstrate that negotiations have been carried out “in good faith” (s35 NTA).

 Find out more, refer to the following information:

 Section 237 of the NTA defines a future act that attracts the expedited procedure as one that is:

 - not likely to interfere directly with the community or social activities

 - not likely to interfere with areas or sites of particular significance